rackslab/Slurm-web/doc/installation.rst

 - *NODELEDPADDING* (Number) : Padding on the LED on node
 - *NODEFONTFAMILY* (String) : Node name font family
 - *NODEFONTSIZE* (Number) : Node name font size
+- *NODENAMEVERTICALOFFSET* (Number) : The vertical offset starting from the middle where the node name is labelled in rack view, in pixel
+- *NODENAMEHORIZONTALOFFSET* (Number) : The horizontal offset starting from the center where the node name is labelled in rack view, in pixel
 - *LEGEND* (Object) : Legend property

   - *WIDTH* (Number) : Legend canvas width in pixel